 Zipcars make it easy to get around without breaking the bank.
 With many fuel efficient and hybrid vehicles, these cars help students reduce their footprint on campus.

 WPI is pleased to be among the few universities in Central Massachusetts that provide free electric vehicle charging on our campus.
-We have three dual Chargepoint 4000 Series chargers, providing six charging ports, which were upgraded early last year from the two original charging units installed in 2011 and 2012.
-Two chargers are located inside the Park Avenue Garage on the side closest to the football field; the other is located at the exterior of the garage at the entrance.
+We have ten dual Chargepoint 4000 Series chargers, providing twenty charging ports.
+Three chargers are located inside the Park Avenue Garage, five chargers are located inside the Gateway garage, and two chargers are located in the Boynton parking lot.
 The Chargepoint software provides EV Drivers with information on the available ports and charging status.

 As a convenience to our electric vehicle drivers, the Office of Sustainability created an email alias, firstname.lastname@example.org, to facilitate communication about charging matters.
 Drivers have been using this alias to communicate with each other about issues and concerns.
 We also have used it to share information about charging problems or scheduled maintenance.
 As such, we encourage all of our EV drivers to join the email alias.
 If you are an electric vehicle driver, are not currently on our email alias, and would appreciate communication regarding the charging stations, you can request that your name be added by emailing email@example.com.